-- Refraction over the lens (sphere and cylinder) should give a stable endpoint with acuity comparable to the best acuity expected from this patient.
+- Refraction over the lens (sphere and cylinder) should give a stable endpoint.

-The optimal central curve is the one that lightly touches the central cornea and gives the least fluctuations in any of these findings.
+The optimal central curve is the one that lightly touches the central cornea.
 A larger radius will correct for a central curve that is too steep and vaults the cornea.
-A smaller radius will correct for a central curve that rests excessively on the central cornea leaving too little contact between the cornea/sclera and the para-central curve.
+A smaller radius will correct for a central curve that rests excessively on the central cornea, leaving too little contact between the cornea/sclera and the para-central curve.

-PARA-CENTRAL CURVE - Look for the characteristics of a standard soft lens fit.
-Edge buckle, edge lift, or excessive movement indicates a loose lens.
-Order a lens with the para-central curve whose radius is steeper by 0.3 mm or more (Ex: from the standard 8.6 mm to 8.3 mm).
-Compressed vessels or little lens movement indicate a tight para-central curve.
-Use an 8.9 or greater para- central radius to correct a tight fit.
+PARA-CENTRAL CURVE: Look for the characteristics of a standard soft lens fit.
+Edge buckle, edge lift, or excessive movement indicate a loose lens.
+Order a lens with the para-central curve whose radius is steeper by 0.3 mm or more (example: from the standard 8.6 mm to 8.3 mm).
+Compressed vessels or little lens movement indicate a tight para- central curve.
+Use an 8.9 or greater para-central radius to correct a tight fit.

 3. Order the lens by

 - Central Radius

 - Power (sphero-cylinder over-refraction or final power)